adap/flower/examples/quickstart-sklearn-tabular/README.md

 ### Install dependencies and project

-Install the dependencies defined in `pyproject.toml` as well as the `mlxexample` package.
+Install the dependencies defined in `pyproject.toml` as well as the `sklearnexample` package.

 ```bash
 pip install -e .